k15z/konics/README.md

 Note: The new `proton` rendering engine is much, much faster than `povray`.
 However, it doesn't run on headless servers yet and is highly experimental.
 If you want to try it out, run the `proton` app in the experimental directory.
 See this [YouTube video](https://www.youtube.com/watch?v=wENubD6ItKw) if you run into problems setting it up.
+Note that if you are doing deep learning on the GPU, you may want to run this with `--blacklist-accelerated-compositing --blacklist-webgl` so it doesn't use your discrete GPU.

 ## setup
 Let's break down the below commands.
 First we pull the latest build of konics from the Docker Hub -